mypebble/mapped-fields/README.md

 ====================

-An set of form fields to make it easier to accept semi-structured data and map it directly to your own Django Models and Forms
+An set of form fields to make it easier to accept semi-structured data and map it directly to your own Django Models and Forms.

+A common use case would be to take CSV or JSON files from external systems and normalise them into your own data structures.

 Usage